-Currently, the definition for the term 'packaging materials' in A01749 provides an exemption for "[p]lastic packaging containers used to contain and ship products that are classified for transportation as dangerous goods or hazardous materials under 40 C.F.R.
+Currently, the definition for the term 'packaging material' in S1464 provides an exemption for "[p]lastic packaging containers used to contain and ship products that are classified for transportation as dangerous goods or hazardous materials under 40 C.F.R.
 178" (emphasis added).
-ACA believes that this citation is an inadvertent error.
-ACA appreciates recognition of the complexity of managing packaging designed for dangerous goods, and recommends that the citation be corrected to reference 49 C.F.R section 178.
+ACA believes that this citation is an inadvertent error.2 ACA appreciates recognition of the complexity of managing packaging designed for dangerous goods, and recommends that the citation be corrected to reference 49 C.F.R section 178.

-3. Promote ease of compliance by industry by amending the definition of 'packaging materials' to include additional exemptions commonly found in other states' packaging EPR laws.
+3. Promote ease of compliance by industry by amending the definition of 'packaging material' to include additional exemptions commonly found in other states' packaging EPR laws.

-Within other states' packaging EPR laws, there exists several other exemptions to the term 'packaging materials.'
+Within other states' packaging EPR laws, there exists several other exemptions to the term 'packaging material.'
 These exemptions include but are not limited to the following:

-- a) Packaging materials that are used for the long-term storage (e.g., 5+ years) and/or protection of a durable product; - b) Packaging materials that are exclusive to the manufacturing or industrial process; - c) Packaging materials that are sold and/or supplied in connection with products regulated by the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) under 7 U.S.C. section 136 et. seq.; - d) Packaging materials that are sold and/or supplied in connection with products that meet certain poison prevention requirements; - e) Packaging materials that are sold and/or supplied in connection with hazardous or flammable goods regulated by 29 C.F.R. section 1910 (Occupational Safety and Health Standards (OSHA)); - f) Packaging materials that are used solely for business-to-business operations; and - g) Other packaging materials that the relevant authority identifies.
+- a) Packaging materials that are used for the long-term storage (e.g., 5+ years) and/or protection of a durable product; - b) Packaging materials that are exclusive to the manufacturing or industrial process; - c) Packaging materials that are used solely for business-to-business operations; - d) Packaging materials that are sold and/or supplied in connection with products regulated by the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) under 7 U.S.C. section 136 et. seq.; - e) Packaging materials that are sold and/or supplied in connection with products that meet certain poison prevention requirements; - f) Packaging materials that are sold and/or supplied in connection with hazardous or dangerous goods regulated by 49 C.F.R. section 178: - g) Packaging materials that are sold and/or supplied in connection with hazardous or flammable goods regulated by 29 C.F.R. section 1910 (Occupational Safety and Health Standards (OSHA)); - h) Packaging materials that are sold and/or supplied in connection with products regulated by the Federal Food, Drug, and Cosmetic Act (FDCA) under 21 U.S.C. section 301 et. seq.; - i) Packaging materials that are used to contain, among others, drugs that are used for animal medicines; - j) Packaging materials that are used to contain infant formula, medical food, and/or necessary fortified oral nutritional supplements; - k) Refillable containers of liquefied petroleum gas; and - 1) Other packaging materials identified by the relevant authority.

 The paint and coatings industry operates from coast to coast in all directions.
 Harmonization of the requirements of the states' packaging EPR laws would greatly aid our member companies in developing compliance schemes.
-Currently, out of the foregoing exemptions, A01749 only provides for packaging materials that are sold and/or supplied in connection with products regulated by FIFRA and OSHA.
-Consequently, ACA urges consideration and incorporation of the abovementioned exemptions in order to provide some harmonization with packaging EPR laws adopted in other states.
+Currently, out of the foregoing exemptions, S1464 only provides for packaging materials that are (1) sold and/or supplied in connection with products regulated by the FDCA, FIFRA, and OSHA; (2) used to contain, among others, drugs that are used for animal medicines; and (3) used to contain infant formula and/or medical food.
+Consequently, ACA urges consideration and incorporation of the above-mentioned exemptions in order to provide some harmonization with packaging EPR laws